panditanvita/MovieBot-aka-Chappie/README.md

 ask for a movie that's in theatres. ask for 4 tickets. suggest a time of day. or suggest an exact time. or ask for a theatre and suggest a time of day.

-will finish by either fulfilling a request, or if you input "bye"
+Finish by either fulfilling a request, or if you input "bye"
 ***

 ***
-####design: idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs
+###Purpose:
+MovieBot gives a valid response to every line of movie-related input Each bot corresponds to a single conversation, as the final product of a successful conversation should be a single completed movie request
+Bot has access to unchangeable dictionaries of movie names and theatres, which come from the knowledge base each bot instance keeps track of all its conversations.

+Two options for running:
+1. with a debug flag (in which case, call bot.run() to play with the features, and the bot will interact using System.in and System.out
+2. without the debug flag, in which case the bot will keep track of its state in the MovieRequest and conversation objects created at instantiation, and you must call the sleek_get_response(message) function to get the bot's response to a particular input

 ***

 ***
+###Design:

+idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs

-###knowledge : takes care of scraping and parsing information from the internet/stored files
+###Knowledge : scraping and parsing information from the internet/stored files

 ####knowledge.py:
 Knowledge base for movie bot

 Created by web scraping google movie results.
+Correlates with static list of theatre information from book my show theatre listings.
+Ties in google showings to known theaters in stored file.
 Only *need* to run it once a day, to update.
-This file doesn't call anything, all methods are called in other places

 Note: American spelling is 'theater', so google html code uses that.
 Indian/British spelling is 'theatre' and my code uses this!